uit-ac-ma/dotnet5-microservices/src/Services/Ordering/README.md

 # Ordering
-Clean Architecture using DDD, CQRS, Mediator, Automapper, EF Core, Sql Server
+Clean Architecture using DDD, CQRS, Mediator, Automapper, EF Core, Sql Server Sending email functionality using [SendGrid provider](https://app.sendgrid.com/), **If the ApiKey not provided then the send email willbe skipped**, the *key* is configured from `appsetting.json` file.

 ## Overview CA
 With Clean Architecture, the **Domain** and **Application** layers are at the centre of the design.
 This is known as the **Core** of the system.